dmathieu/cylon/README.md

     use Cylon::Rack
     run Your::App

+## What about my robots.txt file in production ?

+Whenever you are in production, cylon doesn't do anything.
+It just continues with the application.
+So you can, inside of your application, render any content in your robots.txt if you want to disallow indexation for a file or directory.

+In any other environment though, we won't call your application's methods for the robots.txt url.
+So you have to have ENV['RACK_ENV'] defined at "production" if you want to test your own robots.txt file.

 ## Contributing

 If you think Cylon is great but can be improved, feel free to contribute.
 To do so, you can :